Skip to Content

 best ice baths

-If you’ve been on the fitness side of the internet long enough, chances are you’ve already heard about the Everything you need to know about recovery runs.
+If you’ve been on the fitness side of the internet long enough, chances are you’ve already heard about the benefits of cold water.
 Often dreaded by those unacquainted with the experience, ice baths are actually an invaluable tool for getting the most out of your post-run recovery — even Kipchoge is a fan.

 While plunging into ice cold water isn’t the most pleasant sensation at first, ice baths can be an effective means of boosting circulation, decreasing inflammation, and helping your muscles recover more quickly — and you’ll acclimate pretty quickly once you start a routine.